 Compared with the VIP-sized price tags of the top-range plans from Wix’s rivals, we think $35 for Wix Business VIP is great value.
 Squarespace is $50 a month, while Shopify’s advanced service is $299.
 If you’re ambitious and looking to get started, Wix will serve you well.

 Wix is a great choice for building your first online store and then taking it to the next level.

 The drag-and-drop website builder and integrated ecommerce features make it easy for beginners, while its extensive app market make it powerful enough to achieve your ambitions.

 But that’s because Shopify is an ecommerce specialist.
 It only lets you build online stores.
 Wix is an all-rounder, and we found it more user-friendly, especially if you’re starting out.

 One of the best things about Wix is the level of customization it provides.
 You have total creative freedom to create your own brand and base your online store around a unique image.
 This is something specialized ecommerce platforms such as Shopify can struggle with.
 But it’s exactly what Wix was built for!

 And unlike Shopify, Wix has a free plan.
 It gives you unlimited time to build a site before you sell anything (or pay anything!)

-We also think the Wix eCommerce plan offers unrivalled value for money.
-It gives you access to dozens of ecommerce tools – including the option to integrate Shopify and other powerful tools into your Wix site to help grow your business.
+We also think the Wix eCommerce plans offer unrivalled value for money.
+They give you access to dozens of ecommerce tools – including the option to integrate Shopify and other powerful tools into your Wix site to help grow your business.